blok-ui/blok.core/readme.md

 Computed fields allow you to derive reactive values from any number of Signals.

-While you might be tempted to create Computations inside a render method, resist this impulse.
-Computations must be tracked, and every time a render method is re-run any tracked computation (or Observable) will be disposed.
-It's much more efficient to keep all your computations outside the render method and on your Component where they will only be created once.

 ```haxe
 @:signal final foo:String;
 @:computed final fooBar:String = foo() + ' bar';